kozross/diablerie/README.md

 ### Low dependencies

-We see this library as a cog in many future machines, and don't want to ask people to carry around dependencies outside of [boot packages]().
-Thus, we will avoid included non-boot packages as dependencies unless absolutely necessary.
+We see this library as a cog in many future machines, and don't want to ask people to carry around dependencies outside of [boot packages](https://gitlab.haskell.org/ghc/ghc/-/wikis/commentary/libraries/version-history).
+Thus, we will avoid depending on non-boot packages unless absolutely necessary.
 Furthermore, the packages we aim to use should not introduce transitive dependencies (again, unless absolutely necessary).